 There are 23 gastronomic regions – for a country that is smaller than the state of New Jersey this is so impressive – and good news for me and you.

 If you go to someone’s home for nedeljsko kosilo (Sunday Lunch), which is taken quite seriously, you will be served first a soup, either gobova juha (mushroom soup) or goveja juha (beef soup).
-Picking mushrooms is almost a sport here so it is possible, depending on the time of the year, to have handpicked fresh mushrooms – this is an entirely different article for later this year!
-If you go with the beef soup it is a very light soup, with an almost clear broth and egg noodles.
+Picking mushrooms is almost a sport here so it is possible, depending on the time of the year, to have handpicked fresh mushrooms!
+If you go with the beef soup, it is a very light soup, with an almost clear broth and egg noodles.

-If you come to Slovenia then you must try pražen krompir.
-They translate literally to roasted potatoes but they are not.
-The potatoes are boiled, then peeled, then sautéed with onions and you end up with this semi-mashed, semi-sautéed potatoes that are so delicious.
+If you come to Slovenia, then you must try pražen krompir.
+It translates literally to roasted potatoes, but they are not this exactly.
+The potatoes are boiled, then peeled and sautéed with onions.
+You end up with this semi-mashed, semi-sautéed potatoes that are so delicious.

-You will also usually have a side salad with lettuce and cabbage with a vinegar mix.
+Also commonly served with nedeljsko kosilo is a side salad with lettuce, cabbage, and vinegar dressing.
 In restaurants, you can also find beans and other veggies in it.
-And it will be finished off with something sweet and coffee.
+And the meal will be finished off with something sweet and coffee.

-One of the most popular Slovene dishes are these potato filled dumplings.
-It is the first Slovenian dish awarded a protected geographical status.
+One of the most popular Slovene dishes is potato-filled dumplings.
+It is the first Slovenian dish awarded protected geographical status.
 It can be served as a side or as the main dish.
 If you have it in Idrija try it with bakalca, a stew made from mutton and vegetables.

 Ričet is another one of those dishes shared by a wider region include Croatia, Austria, and Germany), but I think there are variations between them.
 It is a thick soup with barley, beans, potatoes, carrots, celery, onions, garlic, and some cured pork.
 It is the perfect dish on a cold day or after a long hike.

 This is the first thing everyone asks me if I have tried while living in Slovenia.
 It seems everyone has a love/hate relationship with this nut roll pastry.
-They are so proud to call it theirs but when the holidays roll around you eat so many pieces you can’t even think about it for another year.
+They are so proud to call it theirs.
+When the holidays roll around you eat so many pieces you can’t even think about it for another year.
 It is made with a sweet dough, filled with ground nuts and honey, and rolled into a log.
 Although it can be found in different shapes.

 Also awarded protected geographical status in Europe, Prekmurksa gibanica is a layered pastry that is more like a cake because of its sheer size.
-Gibanica has poppy seeds, apples, raisins, walnuts, and quark filling and is just all around delicious.
-This is my favorite desert from Slovenia (sorry kremšnita).
+Gibanica has poppy seeds, apples, raisins, walnuts, and quark filling and is just all-around delicious.
+This is my favorite dessert from Slovenia (sorry kremšnita).
 Gibanica comes from Prekmurje the eastern-most region of Slovenia.

 More to come for Foodie Fridays!

 I’m looking for people who want to share their food stories with me for upcoming articles.
 Send an email to firstname.lastname@example.org to be featured in an upcoming post.
-Thank you again as always for taking the time to read Wandering Helene and follow me on Instagram and Twitter for daily updates! -Helene
+Thank you again as always for taking the time to read Wandering Helene and follow me on Instagram -Helene